hiimtaylorjones/heroku-consulting-example/development_notes.md

 2. Use one the [monkeypaches](https://github.com/rails/rails/issues/28780#issuecomment-354868174) in the issue referenced above
 3. Change from Postgres 10.5 to Postgres 6

 While all of these are great, I chose to use the monkeypatch since I didn't want to rock the boat around the Rails or Postgres version this late in the project.
+With the patch in place, I finally had results from the test suite.

+While a lot of test coverage was valid and in place for the application, many tests were out of date or not needed at all.
+So, I cleaned up and fixed the test suite.